blitheringusual/Tesla-Follow-car-concept/README.md

 This project is inspired by the paper:
 📄 **[Simplified Pursuit-Evasion Model: A Mathematical Approach for Research and Education](https://drive.google.com/file/d/1Q7KlRvrfYeQtEi9H9TXWkYBiMHWxr623/view?usp=drivesdk)**
-(Replace the link with the actual link to your paper.)

 Special thanks to the open-source community for providing the tools and libraries that made this project possible.